green-coding-solutions/documentation/content/en/docs/measuring/measuring-websites.md

 toc: true
 ---

-GMT can also measure websites and takes a multi-dimenisonal approach here:
+GMT can also measure websites and takes a multi-dimensional approach here:
 - The energy of the browser is measured to display and render the page
 - The network transfer energy is measured that was needed to download the HTML and page assets